 The area you live in, the time of year, or the lack of housekeeping of an old resident could all be factors as to why you have an infestation of roaches.
-Your friends at Insectek Pest Solutions are here to provide you with means of eliminating those pesky creatures from your apartment.
+Your friends at Insectek Pest Solutions are

 In this blog, we’ll look at the following tips to avoid roach infestations:

 - Eliminate exposed food sources